The finalists for the ESTA Awards 2020 have been announced by the jury of experts.

 A maximum of four finalists are shortlisted in each of the ten categories.
 The 38 selected this year come from 24 companies and 13 countries.
 They were chosen from a larger group of entries than in any previous year.
 The 2020 list once again shows how the awards have become a major pan-European event.

-The awards will now take place on a new date, 13 October 2020, (previously 23 April) changed because of the impact of the Coronavirus, at the Postillion Hotel in Amsterdam, Netherlands.
+The awards will now take place on a new date, 24 September (previously 23 April and 13 October 2020) changed again because of the impact of the Coronavirus, as an online virtual event.
 For details and to book, see: https://www.khl-group.com/events/esta/ or: http://estaeurope.eu/meetings

 The shortlist for this year’s awards, by category, is as follows: